DrCoolzic/ESPHomeCompDev/Part1-introduction/README.md

 # ![image](./images/title1.png)

-This section briefly explains how ESPHome works for users wishing to create new modules.
+In this short introduction, I first briefly review how ESPHome works for users who simply want to create new devices.

-Next, we'll take a quick look at what a developer needs to do for creating new components for ESPHome.
+Then I explain what a developer needs to do to create a new component for ESPHome.
 ___

 - [Read the introduction document in English](/Part1-introduction/part1-introduction-US.md)